pyOpenSci/python-package-guide/TRANSLATING.md

 msgstr "[¿Que es un paquete de Python?](/tutorials/intro)"
 ```

 An entry may be marked as `fuzzy`, which means that the original English text has changed since the translation was made, and the translation may need to be revised.
+When this is the case you will see an additional line in the entry, starting with `#,`:

 ```po